Rampal Chahar: Early life

 Rampal Chahar was born in Jajjhar, Haryana.
 When he was 4 years old, his arm got caught in an agricultural chopper and it resulted in partial amputation of the right arm.
 He currently holds the gold medal in high jump in 2016 IPC Grand Prix that took place in Tunisia.

 Career

-Rampal is a national record holder in T47 para high jump event.
+Chahar is a national record holder in T47 para high jump event.
 He won gold at IPC Athletics Grand Prix in Tunisia 2016 and has won 5 national-level gold medals.

 Chahar finished 6th in his event at the 2016 Rio Paralympics.
 Rampal Chahar finished 6th in his event at 2017 London World Para Championships.
-Rampal Chahar clinched Silver medal in High Jump T-47 Category at Asian Para Games at Jakarta,Indonesia.
+Rampal Chahar clinched silver medal in High Jump T47 Category at Asian Para Games at Jakarta, Indonesia.